SUKH-HACK3R/Bug-Spy/README.md

 ## Installation

-1. 'Update and upgrade your system packages:'
+1. ` Update and upgrade your system packages: `